austinbv/dino/HARDWARE.md

 | ESP32-S3       | :green_heart:   | LOLIN S3 V1.0.0      | Native USB port.
 Make sure to enable CDC on boot.
 | ESP32-C3       | :heart:         | LOLIN C3 Mini V2.1.0 |

-**Note:** There are many boards built around these ESP chips.
-Look up your board's pin map, and use the GPIO numbers directly.
-They may be labelled differently on the PCB.

 ### Raspberry Pi Microcontrollers
 [![RP2040 Build Status](https://github.com/austinbv/dino/actions/workflows/build_rp2040.yml/badge.svg)](https://github.com/austinbv/dino/actions/workflows/build_rp2040.yml)

 |    Chip        | Status          | Boards           | Notes |
 | :--------      | :------:        | :--------------- |------ |
 | RP2040         | :green_heart:   | Raspberry Pi Pico (W) | WiFi only on W version.
 No WS1812 LED support.

-**Note:** There are many boards built around the RP2040.
-Look up your board's pin map, and use the GPIO numbers directly.
-They may be labelled differently on the PCB.

 # Supported Components